Here's the snowboarding and skiing "slopestyle" course at the Beijing Olympics! Components and highlights

 Section 2

 Section 2 is a proud section that expresses the essence of Chinese culture with a replica of the Great Wall of China.
-Schneestern also said that the photogenic, so-called “shining” section, which can be said to be a symbol of the Beijing Olympics.
-There is no doubt that it will be a highlight of the first half.
+Schneestern has said that this is a photogenic section that can be said to be a symbol of the Beijing Olympics.
+There is no doubt that this will be the highlight of the first half of the event

 Section 1 in action